o-qcblog/o-qcblog.github.io/_posts/2025-02-27-RSA-Cryptography.md

   <img src="{{ site.baseurl}}/images/Post10/P10_1.png" alt="" width="600" class="zoom-image">
 </div>

 Your friend encrypts their message through the function $f$, invoking the public key $E$, and sends the encrypted message $C$ to you.
 You then use the function $g$ to decrypt the message with the help of your private key $D$.
 The functions $f$ and $g$ are released publicly as a part of the protocol.
-Public key cryptography works on the basis that the function $f$ is extremely difficult to invert; that is, getting the message $M$ from the chipper text $C$ is extremely hard.
+Public key cryptography works on the basis that the function $f$ is extremely difficult to invert; that is, getting the message $M$ from the cipher text $C$ is extremely hard.
 But this becomes easy with $D$, the private key.
 Thus, such protocols heavily rely on the computational hardness of a problem.

-Basically, you need to pick the functions such that though the entire communication happens via a public channel, no eavesdropper should be able to invert the function to get the message from the chipper.
+Basically, you need to pick the functions such that though the entire communication happens via a public channel, no eavesdropper should be able to invert the function to get the message from the cipher.
 Inverting the function should be a really hard task.
 At the same time, the genuine receiver should be able to invert it with ease; this should be aided by the receiver's private key.

 Now, let us understand this better by looking into the workings of RSA.
 RSA’s security relies on the hardness of the *discrete logarithm problem*, which we will see shortly.